 If you have completed your secondary or post-secondary education in English or French, you will need a transcript, diploma, certificate or degree to prove this.
 Note: a single course done in English or French is not enough.

 If you attended a LINC program you will need to send in proof of achieving CLB 4 in speaking and listening.
 Note: Initial placement tests by a LINC assessment centre and/or attendance at local (Whistler/Pemberton) ESL groups are not accepted as proof of achieving CLB 4 in speaking and listening.

 If you do not have any of these documents, you will need to take an approved English (or French) language test showing that you meet the CLB 4 description Benchmark description.

-Sample test materials can also be found online
+Other online sample test materials can also be found at

 Note: IRCC may change the language requirements at any time